TimBoleslawsky/neural-compression/notes/argument_chain_sources.md

-Below is a structured set of literature suggestions and sample quotable fragments to support your 3‑step argument chain.
-I’ve focused on established, citable sources (standards, surveys, seminal papers).
-For each step you get: purpose, suggested sources, short quotes (paraphrasable), and BibTeX skeletons you can add to `references.bib`.
-Replace placeholders after you retrieve full metadata (page numbers, etc.).
-Where possible I include canonical DOIs.

 ## 1) Early concern: continuous streaming would overload in-vehicle networks

 Core idea: Legacy in-vehicle networks (Classical CAN at 1 Mbit/s, LIN at 20 Kbit/s) were never designed for high-volume continuous sensor streams (video, radar point clouds).
 This motivated selective/event-based logging and diagnostic approaches.